 What is an AI powered fund?
 To put it simply, it is a fund that uses AI technology to construct an investment strategy, apply that to a universe of stocks (e.g.: large cap stocks), choose the stocks that meet the strategy, and finally give the weights of those stocks in the ETF portfolio.

-While thematic ETFs might be used for a satellite strategy5, active AI ETFs are better fit for a core strategy5.
 With the broad-based, active approach, AI powered ETFs can potentially provide excess returns compared to their index.
 Additionally, due to the potential lower volatility of allocating in multiple sectors, it can potentially provide better risk-adjusted returns as well.

 Qraft AI ETFs, which consist of four listed AI powered ETFs on the New York Stock Exchange, built a proprietary AI technology that automatically finds alpha factors to potentially bring excess returns.